DemisR/workshop-docker/01-Your_first_container.md

 ## Terminology

-- _Images_ - The file system and configuration of our application which are used to create containers.
+- _Images_ - The file system and configuration of our application which is used to create containers.
   To find out more about a Docker image, run `docker inspect alpine`.
   In the demo above, you used the `docker pull` command to download the **alpine** image.
   When you executed the command `docker run hello-world`, it also did a `docker pull` behind the scenes to download the **hello-world** image.